 Small businesses and startups have minimal brand recognition, are often located in geographic or demographic areas that limit their marketing options, and most have small (or non-existent) marketing budgets.

-Some marketers advise small businesses and startups to research and create strategic marketing plans.
+Some marketers advise small businesses and startups to research and create strategic marketing plans, especially as part of an initial business plan.

 Such plans can help – and strategy is important.